After Plunging 18.2% in 4 Weeks, Here's Why the Trend Might Reverse for Q2 Holdings (QTWO)

-A downtrend has been apparent in Q2 Holdings (QTWO) lately with too much selling pressure.
-The stock has declined 18.2% over the past four weeks.
-However, given the fact that it is now in oversold territory and Wall Street analysts are majorly in agreement about the company's ability to report better earnings than they predicted earlier, the stock could be due for a turnaround.
+Q2 Holdings (QTWO) has been beaten down lately with too much selling pressure.
+While the stock has lost 18.2% over the past four weeks, there is light at the end of the tunnel as it is now in oversold territory and Wall Street analysts expect the company to report better earnings than they predicted earlier.

 We use Relative Strength Index (RSI), one of the most commonly used technical indicators, for spotting whether a stock is oversold.
 This is a momentum oscillator that measures the speed and change of price movements.